On your mark. Get set. Apply! Application Quick Links

 - Independent student – Typically 25 or older.
 If under 25, must not be claimed on parents’ income tax form and cannot receive any parental support.
 If a student is independent and under 25, JELF will require further verification.

 A cosigner is someone willing to be legally responsible for a borrower’s repayment if the borrower defaults.
-While JELF does not charge interest or any fees, we are responsible for ensuring that every dollar loaned is repaid in full.
+While JELF does not charge any interest or fees, we are responsible for ensuring that every dollar loaned is repaid in full.
 JELF therefore requires a cosigner for each loan made.

 - Must reside in the U.S.